Community Health Context

 - Staff with Unique Circumstances: LEAs will also need to navigate varying circumstances involving staff who have existing health conditions, are identified as “at-risk,” or who live with or regularly interact with individuals who are in one of those categories.

-- Cases That May Require Special Attention When on Campus: Schools should develop a plan to further support students with access and functional needs who may be at increased risk of becoming infected or having unrecognized illness due to COVID-19.
+- Cases That May Require Special Attention When on Campus: Schools will have to develop a plan to further support students with access and functional needs who may be at increased risk of becoming infected or having unrecognized illness due to COVID-19.
 Examples include: students with limited mobility or who require prolonged and close contact with others, such as direct support providers and family members; individuals who have trouble understanding information or practicing preventive measures (handwashing, physical distancing); and individuals who may not be able to communicate symptoms of illness.

-- Schools Re-closing for In-person Instruction: While a school may be located within a district that has reopened, closure of an individual school within that district may be appropriate under one of these conditions:
+- Schools Closing for In-person Instruction: While a school may be located within a district that has reopened, closure of an individual school within that district may be appropriate under one of these conditions:

 - Multiple Cases in Multiple Cohorts: There are multiple cases in multiple cohorts at a school.

 - 5% of Staff/Students Test Positive within 14 Days: At least 5 percent of the combined teachers, students, and staff test positive for COVID-19 within a 14-day period, depending on the size and physical layout of the school.
-(For more information on testing, visit the Testing for COVID-19 section.)

 - Local Health Officer Decision: The local health officer may determine school closure is warranted for other reasons, including results from a public health investigation or other local epidemiological data.